Agri-Vision/AgriVision/README.md

 # AgriVision

-### AgriVision offers an all-in-one solution for plantation owners and managers, combining advanced drone imaging, IoT data, and AI-driven insights.
+<div style="text-align: justify;"> ### AgriVision offers an all-in-one solution for plantation owners and managers, combining advanced drone imaging, IoT data, and AI-driven insights.
 Optimize your resources, increase productivity, and boost profitability with real-time field analytics tailored for precision agriculture.
-Empower your business with AgriVision's cutting-edge technology to stay ahead in the competitive agricultural industry.
+Empower your business with AgriVision's cutting-edge technology to stay ahead in the competitive agricultural industry. </div>

 Our Team: